Guest commentary by Praveena Fernes and Molly Gurney

 In a summary by Chandler MHM law, the reference that underground mining requires companies to “provide a restoration plan, and place security for restoration of the mining area, and remedies for persons affected by the mining.
 (Sections 81(8) and 81(9))” There is no mention of necessary preoperative restoration plans for open-pit mining specifically, which includes the gold mining industry.

-In a mineral act summary by Baker and Mackenzie, they declare the new law includes “obligations on operators, including requirements to provide guarantees for the rehabilitation of mining areas; help for people affected by mining operations.”
+In a minerals act summary by Baker and Mackenzie, they declare the new law includes “obligations on operators, including requirements to provide guarantees for the rehabilitation of mining areas; help for people affected by mining operations.”

 Specifics on what restoration mean are not included, which is troublesome considering mining companies, the government and local community members define restoration differently.